 So citrate acts like a base in the body.
 The linked article reviews all of the forgoing material in a lot of detail.

 Citrate is part of an army of like molecules, perhaps hundreds of them.

-So, although I have used citrate as a familiar example, when you think about women taking up more alkali from food than men do, it is not citrate alone but a vast variety of molecules like citrate: Acids without their protons, that can take up protons in order to enter our cells and be useful to them as nutrients.
+So, although I have used citrate as a familiar example, when you think about women taking up more alkali from food than men do it is not citrate alone they take up but a vast variety of anions like citrate: Acids without their protons, that can take up protons in order to enter our cells and be useful to them as nutrients.

 How Can We Measure The Alkali We Eat?